 As you may know, I love textiles, and Malaysia has a lot of different textile traditions.
-Batik (wax resist printing), Songket (rich embroidery) and Ikat (similar-ish to tie-dye) are all techniques used to craft beautiful homewares and garments.
+Batik (wax resist printing that’s also widely used for Indonesian handicrafts), Songket (rich embroidery) and Ikat (similar-ish to tie-dye) are all techniques used to craft beautiful homewares and garments.

 Rattan weaving is another craft tradition practiced by Malaysia’s ethnic tribes.
 You can find handmade baskets and woven homewares in stores in Kota Kinabalu and Kuching on the island of Borneo.
 Catama Borneo (pictured above) works with artisans in Sarawak to keep their weaving traditions alive.
 They don’t have a shop at the moment, but you can contact them directly if you want to buy their products while you’re in Kuching.

 Natural health & beauty products